-We drove on, through the Brenner pass and the Dolomite mountains to Dürrensee, where we had lunch and then on to Cortina d´Ampezzo in Italy.
+We drove on, through the Brenner pass and the Dolomite mountains to Dürrensee, where we had lunch. and then on to Cortina d´Ampezzo in Italy.
 Cortina is of course famous for hosting the Winter Olympics in 1956, and they will host the games once again in conjunction with Milan in 2026.
-André bought a marvelous replica of an old poster from 1956.
+I bought a marvelous replica of an old poster from 1956.

 Our next stop was Klagenfurt in Austria.
 We stayed at the Seepark Hotel next to Wörthersee, where we took a walk in the park and relaxed.
 The idea of creating an Olympic Games Poster Wall when getting home was more or less finalized at the hotel.
 The result can be seen in the last picture among Lizette's pictures.
 We crossed the Alps again and arrived in the Slovenian capital of Ljubljana, just in time to see the presidents of both Slovenia and Macedonia!
 We visited the cathedral, the castle, did some turfing and saw a lot of graffiti before we left for Zagreb and Croatia.
 In Zagreb our ways parted since Stefan was going on to Belgrade a day later, and we were beginning our long drive north again.
 We said our goodbyes and went on to Maribor in Slovenia, where we explored the old town and had some dinner before driving to Graz in Austria.
 On our way from Graz to Bamberg we stopped to admire Walhalla.
 In the evening we arrived in Bamberg, which was beautiful as always.

 Between Berlin and Hamburg we set a new speed record for the car with 234 km/h.
-André was happy as a lark.
-After the ferry at Puttgarden-Rødby we spent the day turfing in Skåne before checking in with friends in Ljunghusen.
-The next day was spent in Skåne, Blekinge, and Kronoberg turfing before we hit the hotel in Nyköping.
-In the evening of Friday July 26 we arrived in Umeå.
+After the ferry at Puttgarden-Rødby we spent the day turfing in Skåne before checking in with friends at Ljunghusen.
+The next day was spent in Skåne, Blekinge, and Kronoberg turfing before we hit the hotel at Nyköping.
+In the evening of Friday July 26 we arrived at Umeå.